Optic neuropathy: Ischemic

-Optic neuritis
+Inflammatory

 Optic neuritis is inflammation of the optic nerve, which is associated with swelling and destruction of the myelin sheath covering the optic nerve.
 Young adults, usually females, are most commonly affected.
 Symptoms of optic neuritis in the affected eye include pain on eye movement, sudden loss of vision, and decrease in color vision (especially reds).
 Optic neuritis, when combined with the presence of multiple demyelinating white matter brain lesions on MRI, is suspicious for multiple sclerosis.

 Several causes and clinical courses are possible for the optic neuritis.
 It can be classified in: